Measuring Scientific Brain Drain with Hubs and Authorities: a Dual Perspective: Introduction

 \section{Introduction}

-Human migration is a phenomenon of crucial importance in modern history that radically evolves over time, is affected by historical and economical events, and is rooted in the alliance system of the countries.
-It is known for shaping local demographics, politics, and regulations; and, also, for influencing global wealth and world-wide society~\cite{organisation2008profile}.
-In recent years, human migration has become elder and is likely to increase even more in the next decades, leaving huge implications in both origin and destination countries of the migrants~\cite{klugman2009human}.
-The definitive outcome of human migration is subtle and extremely unpredictable, especially on the long term.
+Human migration has always been a phenomenon of crucial importance in history and it has radically evolved over time, affected by historical and economic events.
+It is known for shaping local demographics, politics, and regulations; and, also, for influencing global wealth and world-wide society~\cite{organisation2008profile},~\cite{klugman2009human}.

+The definitive outcome of human migration is subtle and extremely unpredictable, especially in the long term, due to the need for addressing different borders: geographical, political, and even cultural~\cite{rinzivillo2012discovering}.
 For these reasons, human migration is perceived in many different manners and, consequently, treated by local states with opposite aims: it is sometimes encouraged, rather discouraged~\cite{schiantarelli2005global}.

-Knowledge, ideas, and information are considered to be among the major economic production factors in today's economy and are naturally embedded in researchers, scientists, and academics who, through their migrations, move such precious good from a location to another~\cite{moed2013studying}.
-On the long term, the international scientific migration could impact fundamental socio-economic aspects of the countries, such as scientific, technological, and productive assets~\cite{pugliese2017unfolding}.
-Albeit, most of the times, this phenomenon lacks the urgency of survival, it is highly competitive in terms of choice of the destination countries.
-Moreover, the international scientific migration shows incredibly fast changes over time (compared to the general human migration), since the permanence in a visiting country can be considered a structural part of the majority of the academic careers and it is often short-term.
+In particular, knowledge, ideas, and information are considered to be among the most relevant assets in today's economy and are naturally embedded in researchers, scientists, and academics who, through their permanent or temporary mobility paths, move such goods from a location to another~\cite{moed2013studying}.
+On the long term, international scientific mobility could impact fundamental social and economic aspects of the countries, such as scientific, technological, and productive assets~\cite{pugliese2017unfolding}.
+Please, observe that hereinafter the terms ``mobility'' and ``migration'' will be used interchangeably to indicate the event of a researcher moving from one country to another, without differentiating permanent or long stays from short stays such and scholarships or post-doc periods.
+Albeit, most of the times, this phenomenon lacks the urgency of survival, it is highly competitive in terms of choice of the destination countries, as pointed out in~\cite{deville2014career}.